Retro-Devils/O.P.P/README.md

 # Credits

 HUGE HUGE HUGE credit to RapidEdwin on github.
 He makes IMP(integrated movie player ) and this would not be possible without him .

+# Changelog

+- 1.0 to 1.1
+        - Added IMP "support".
+Now when launch a video it will press pause on IMP music.
+When video ends it will press Play on IMP music.